shenwei356/csvtk/doc/docs/tutorial.md

 ## Forewords

-Yes, you could just use spreadsheet softwares like MS excel to do most of the job.
+Yes, you could use spreadsheet softwares like MS Excel to do most of the job.
 However it's all by clicking and typing, which is **not automatically and time-consuming to repeat**, especially when we want to apply similar operations with different datasets or purposes.

-`csvtk` is **convenient for rapid investigation and also easy to integrated into analysis pipelines**.
+`csvtk` is **convenient for rapid investigation and also easy to be integrated into analysis pipelines**.
  It could save you much time of writing scripts.

 Hope it be helpful to you.